doctrine/migrations/README.markdown

 # Doctrine 2 Migrations

-The Doctrine migrations offer additional functionality on top of the database abstraction layer for versioning your database schema and easily deploying changes to it.
+The Doctrine migrations offer additional functionality on top of the database abstraction layer (DBAL) for versioning your database schema and easily deploying changes to it.
 It is easy to use and a very powerful tool!
 Continue reading to learn a bit about migrations.